gitignore

 Attacks that exploit this kind of access

 Generate a .gitignore file for specified languages/frameworks.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 gitignore accepts 1 parameter: languages.
 Required: languages.
 The full parameter table on this page comes from the server's own tool schema.